 Surgery for Fistulas

-Reviewed by: HU Medical Review Board | Last reviewed: August 2023
+Reviewed by: HU Medical Review Board | Last reviewed: October 2024 | Last updated: November 2024

 Crohn’s disease (CD) and ulcerative colitis (UC) are the two major forms of inflammatory bowel disease (IBD).
 Both cause chronic inflammation in the digestive tract.
 While the inflammation in UC is confined to the colon and rectum, inflammation in CD can occur anywhere along the digestive tract, from the mouth to the anus.1

 One of the common complications that can occur with CD is a fistula: up to half of people with CD will eventually develop at least one fistula.
-A fistula is a tunnel that forms between an organ and another part of the body due of inflammation or injury.2,3 In most cases, fistulas require surgery to treat them.
+A fistula is a tunnel that forms between an organ and another part of the body due to inflammation or injury.2,3 In most cases, fistulas require surgery to treat them.

 The chronic inflammation of CD can cause sores (ulcers) to form inside the walls of the intestines or other organs.
-The ulcers can become infected and begin to collect pus, bacteria and other fluids.
+The ulcers can become infected and begin to collect pus, bacteria, and other fluids.
 As it grows larger, it can form a tunnel to another part of the body.
 The most common place where fistulas form is around the anus (called “perianal” fistulas).
 Fistulas can also develop in other places, such as:

 - Between two sections of the intestine